CesarLeblanc/Python-for-Data-Analysis/README.md

 We started by doing a healthcheck to see if we had any missing values, NA or NULL.

+We did five steps of modelling:

+- The first one was with raw data, without pre-processing.
+We tried different models that we had seen in Machine Learning, such as: Logistic Regression, Support Vector Machine, K-Nearest Neighbours, Decision Tree, Random Forest, Bagging, ADA Boost.
+We decided to only keep the 3 models with the best accuracy: Decision Tree, Random Forest and ADA Boost.

+- The second step was with pre-processing.
+We explored the correlation of all features to the target and decided to remove the 3 least correlated features: lenght, mean_tr and wb_trans.
+We used the same 3 models that we kept previously.

+- The third step was the same as second step but with scaling.

+- The fourth step was the same as the third step but while tuning the hyperparameters.

+- In the fifth step we add K-Fold validation.

+At the end, our best accuracy was with the model .... and we got ...% of accuracy.

 ## III.
 Our Flask webapp :